Copyright © 2023 LOCALIIZ | All rights reserved

 Hong Kong socialite and daughter of property tycoon Cecil Chao, Gigi Chao became famous city-wide in 2012 when her father publicly offered $500 million as a reward to any man who would marry his daughter.
 The catch was that Gigi is a lesbian and had already married her long-term partner, Sean Eav, in a civil ceremony held in France that year.

 Refusing to accept his daughter’s sexuality, Cecil Chao increased the dowry bribe to $1 billion two years later, making international headlines.
 More than 20,000 men responded to this request in a bid to get their hands on the money.
 Chao then retaliated by coming out publicly and revealing her sexual identity in an open letter published in the Post, in which she begged for her father’s acceptance.

 Overnight, Chao became the face of Hong Kong’s LGBTQI+ community, having highlighted the social stigma still very much attached to gender issues in most of Chinese society.
 Though thrust unwillingly into the spotlight under harsh circumstances, and in a city where civil partnerships still go unrecognised, she was defiant in standing up for her rights and happiness and is seen as a symbol of bravery by the queer community.

-Branded as an unofficial spokesperson for the LGBTQI+ folk at large, Chao is now a board member of Big Love Alliance, a gay rights charity which lobbies the government to pass anti-discrimination legislation for sexual minorities.
-Last year, she took the issues closest to her heart and launched Hong Kong Marriage Equality, a non-partisan social campaign that aims to achieve marriage equality for same-sex couples in Hong Kong.
+Branded as an unofficial spokesperson for the LGBTQI+ folk at large, Chao is now a board member of Big Love Alliance, a gay rights charity that lobbies the government to pass anti-discrimination legislation for sexual minorities.
+She took the issues closest to her heart and launched Hong Kong Marriage Equality, a non-partisan social campaign that aims to achieve marriage equality for same-sex couples in Hong Kong.